pbastowski/angular2-now/README.md

     }
 })
 @View({
-    // Using a url to specify the template location.
-This is the equivalent of
-    // templateUrl in Angular 1.x.
+    // templateUrl works the same as in Angular 1.x directives.
     templateUrl: 'client/booger.html'
 })
 @Inject(['$element'])
 class booger {
-    constructor($element) {
+    // constructor() is the controller.
+There is no link function at all.
+At least not at this moment. constructor($element) {
         $element.css({'cursor': 'pointer', '-webkit-user-select': 'none'});
         $element.on('click', function () {